lytovka/lytovka.com/app/markdown/notes/2023-in-review.md

 Lack of physical interaction was also taking its toll.
 This led me to seek a hobby that could fulfill my need for more dynamic, bodily expression.

-Thus, I found myself attending my first hip-hop class at [Studio North Toronto](https://maps.app.goo.gl/k58T4N6p1VvtJqc38) in June.
+This is how I found myself attending my first hip-hop class at [Studio North Toronto](https://maps.app.goo.gl/k58T4N6p1VvtJqc38) in June.
 Since then, I've been regularly taking classes in various styles, learning from different, talented instructors.
 Engaging with the studio community has given me a profound sense of involvement.

 I am very excited to continue mastering my dance skills and exploring body's capabilities in the coming year.